umi-eng/cli/README.md

 ## Support

-If you have a specific issue with our CLI tool, you can raise them over on [GitHub](https://github.com/umi-eng/cli/issues/new) or if you have a problem with one of our products you can reach us at [contact@umi.engineering](mailto:contact@umi.engineering)
+If you have a specific issue with our CLI tool, you can raise it over on [GitHub](https://github.com/umi-eng/cli/issues/new) or if you have a problem with one of our products you can reach us at [contact@umi.engineering](mailto:contact@umi.engineering)